b-meson/securitytalks/IMSICatchersForActivists.md

 Another trade-off with Snoop Snitch is that it will send traffic back to SDR Labs to help build a database of SS7/IMSI Catcher attacks.
 You may not want this.

 Is this all worth it?
 I'd argue that IMSI Catchers posses a real threat to anonymous political speech.
 There is evidence of coordinated crackdown on protests in the last few years [16][17] and see a very real need to update our threat models.
-We know in the past that IMSI Catchers were deployed on US soil [18] against protesters (this was in 2003) and of local police are only getting more money from DHS under "counter terrorism" grants.
+We know in the past that IMSI Catchers were deployed on US soil [18] against protesters in 2003 and local police are only getting more money from DHS under "counter terrorism" grants.
+It has also been widely reported that IMSI Catchers have been found at demonstrations in Egypt, Germany, Ukraine, etc.

 ```
 Sources: